zoomhub/zoomhub/README.md

   detail), but we could rethink that.
 Relates to prev point too.

-- The JSON format is different than a typical XML-to-JSON conversion format, e.g. what OpenSeadragon supports, because this is sipmler and more natural.
+- The JSON format is different than a typical XML-to-JSON conversion format, e.g. what OpenSeadragon supports, because this is simpler and more natural.
   Is that fine?

 - Calling the source URL just `url` is nice and simple, but doesn't play nice